stepanataccolade/docsv2/sources/ci_configure.md

 ### Include/Exclude Branches

-By default, Shippable builds all branches for enabled repositories as long as they have a shippable.yml at the root.
+By default, Shippable builds all branches for enabled repositories.
+If a branch does not have a shippable.yml at its root, we will create a build and show an error in the build console.

-You can change this build only specific branches using the include and exclude sections in your yml.
+You can choose to build only specific branches using the include and exclude sections in your yml.
 The specific branch that is being included or excluded needs to have this configuration, and not just the master branch.

-This is because Shippable works as follows - we get a webhook for an enabled repository letting us know something has changed in a specific branch.
-We read the shippable.yml from that branch and then trigger a build based on that.
-So if your shippable.yml in the develop branch does not contain the exclude section, we will trigger a build irrespective of what's in the yml in master branch.
+This is because when we get a webhook for an enabled repository, we read the shippable.yml from the branch that has changed and trigger a build using that yml.
+So unless the yml in the branch to be included/excluded has the right settings, we are not aware of it and will trigger a build as expected.

 Here is a sample of the include/exclude config -